liamhays/rk3566-mcu/rk3566_mcu_notes.md

 interrupts is to set the RISC-V to direct interrupt mode, then read the INTMUX registers in the handler to figure out who caused the interrupt.

+### INTMUX registers
+I have literally no idea where in memory these are located.
+From Linux, address 0x00 to 0x7c inclusive at offset 0, 0x1000, ... relative to MCU space (0xFE790000).
+However, 0x88 and then 0x100-0xfff for the rest of that 0x1000-sized space holds some amount of data.
+It looks like only 2 bits but it's hard to say because writing and reading data in MCU space from Linux seems iffy at best.

+It's hard to say exactly what address to use, but I'

 You can only write to the IPIC CSRs using the `CSRRW`/`CSRRWI` instructions, not the `CSRRS`/`CSRRC` (set/clear CSR bits)